Mallikharjun12/Weather/README.md

 # WeatherApp

-##Description
+## Description
 - Developed using swift & swiftUI.
-- Uses Weatherbit Api to fetch user current Location and forecast of weather for 3 days.Api key is valid for 21 days from the time of generation, which in this project is done on 05/06/2021.
+- Uses Weatherbit Api to fetch user current Location and forecast of weather for 3 days.Api key is valid for 21 days from the time of generation, which in this project is done on 05/07/2021.
 - No third party libraries are used in this.